taocpp/PEGTL/README.md

 The master branch of the PEGTL is stable in the sense that all known bugs are fixed and all unit tests run without errors.

-Each commit is [automatically](https://travis-ci.org/taocpp/PEGTL) [tested](https://ci.appveyor.com/project/taocpp/PEGTL) with [multiple](https://doozer.io/user/taocpp/PEGTL) architectures, operating systems, compilers and versions, currently:
+Each commit is automatically tested with multiple architectures, operating systems, compilers, and versions thereof.

 * Windows